Prescription of the Robin spectrum

-Firstly, we list some backgrounds on spectral convergence and stable metrics.
+In this appendix we collect some necessary backgrounds on spectral convergence and stable metrics that are needed.

-For any closed positive quadratic form $q$ with domain $D(q)$, there is a unique positive self-adjoint operator $A$ (whose domain is dense in $D(q)$) so that $q$ is the quadratic form of $A$ (c.f.
+For any closed positive quadratic form $q$ with domain $D(q)$, there exists a unique positive self-adjoint operator $A$ (whose domain is dense in $D(q)$) so that $q$ is the quadratic form associated with $A$ (c.f.
 Theorem VIII.15 in \cite{RS}).
-Suppose $A$ has discrete spectrum $\{\lambda_i\}_{i=1}^\infty$ and suppose $\lambda_{N+1}>\lambda_N$, then the subspace of $D(q)$ generated by the first $N$ eigenfunctions of $A$ is well-defined, and is called the \textbf{$N$-eigenspace} of $q$ (resp. $A$).
-Unless otherwise specified, all quadratic forms considered below will have discrete spectrum. {A.\arabic{theorem}}
+When $A$ possesses discrete spectrum $\{\lambda_i\}_{i=1}^\infty$ satisfying $\lambda_{N+1}>\lambda_N$ for some $N$, the subspace of $D(q)$ spanned by the first $N$ eigenfunctions of $A$ is well-defined, and is called the \textbf{$N$-eigenspace} of $q$ (resp. $A$).
+Unless otherwise specified, all quadratic forms considered in this appendix are assumed to have discrete spectrum.